Afternoon, day 1: Bursting with energy

 What sports really get you moving?
 In Calafell you'll find a big variety of sporty activities: sailing, golf, mountain biking, hiking, Nordic walking...
 And you can do them all in spectacular surroundings that will leave you breathless.

 Morning, day 2: Travel through time

-Any lover of history or archaeology will thoroughly enjoy this visit to Calafell’s Iberian Ciutadella, where you can observe how 20 years of excavation have led to the reconstruction in situ of the site.
-Following in-depth investigations, the archaeologists have been able to reproduce the aspect of the city’s walls, streets and houses as they were between the 4th and 1st centuries BC.
-The tour is arranged to take visitors back in time to really understand the ways of life, customs and basic features of Iberian culture.
+If you're a history buff, you won't want to miss this visit to the Calafell Iberian Citadel, a singular cultural space where two decades of archaeological excavations have allowed for an in situ reconstruction of the site.
+Following rigorous studies, the archaeologists have reproduced the aspect of the walls, streets and homes as they were between the sixth and first centuries BC.
+The tour is meant to be a jump back into time, facilitating the understanding of the ways of life, customs, and basic characteristics of the Iberian culture.

 Offering magnificent views over the plains of Calafell, you’ll reach this hilltop castle by walking up along narrow streets with a medieval air.
 It was built here in the twelfth century during the reconquest and repopulation of the territory against the Moors and the old town of Calafell grew in its sheltering shadow.
 You’ll see the remains of the medieval necropolis with tombs carved into the rock.
 Above the church is the comunidor, a square building that was open to the four winds and storms and was reputed to ward off both storms and demons and bless the town.
 You can still see cannon holes in the castle walls.